mappedme/docs/instaIntegration_futurePosts.md

-1. User your location name
+1. Use your location name
-   Or create a new one: [Create location](locationCreation.md)
+   or create a new one: [Create location](locationCreation.md)

-2. Use location name and add it to you post description:
+3. Use location name and add it to you post description:

    *Example for Javorník location name:*